Giakluga/project-programmingII/README.md

-# Project-programmingII: implementing spatial data in analysing scenarios and front end rappresentation
+# Project-programmingII: implementing spatial data in analysing scenarios and front-end representation